chihyi-lin/Emotion-Classification/Progress Report Wiki.md

 # Session 2: 2022-04-25
 ## Goals for today (fill at the beginning of each work week)
 * Complete the implementation of evaluation
-* Implement on baseline
+* Implement baseline: figure out which features to extract from each emotion, so as to calculate the vectors

 ## Goals achieved (fill at the end of each work week)
-* Complete the implementation of evaluation
+* Completed the implementation of evaluation
-* Implement on baseline: feature extraction
+* Implemented baseline: feature extraction on emotion ‘joy’ done

 ## Plans for next week (fill at the end of each work week)
+* Research on perceptron
 * Complete the implementation of baseline